Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 Custom parts and equipment (CPE) coverage is an optional endorsement you add to your existing auto insurance policy.
 It protects permanently installed aftermarket modifications — things that were not part of your vehicle's original factory configuration.
 Standard comprehensive and collision coverage is designed to restore your car to its pre-accident factory condition, which means all those upgrades you paid for out of pocket are left completely unprotected without CPE.

 Think of CPE as a financial safety net for the money you've invested in personalizing your vehicle.
 Whether you've dropped $3,000 on a custom audio system or $5,000 on a lift kit and off-road wheels, a standard policy simply won't reimburse you for those parts after a covered loss.
+For a broader look at how aftermarket changes affect your overall policy, see our guide on modified car insurance.

 Compare Car Insurance Rates in Ohio